mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Now that there is a way to consistently reproduce the issue, the next step would be to simplify it as much as possible.
 The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS version, kernel version, NIC driver version, physical network devices (switches, load balancers and routers), virtual devices that have to be crossed.
 Many times permutation or removal of any of these components is helpful to narrow down the problem to a particular component before delving deeper into the analysis.

-For that purpose, one could try for example to reproduce with the latest kernel available (downstream in case of _RHEL_), then the latest upstream kernel, also sometimes the latest kernel in __linux-next__ or __net-next__ trees of the linux kernel (which will become part of the next upstream linux kernel release) if there is any promising commit related to the apparent problem.
+For that purpose, one could try for example to reproduce with a different kernel.
+Starting with the latest kernel available (downstream in case of _RHEL_), the latest upstream kernel, also sometimes, if there is any promising commit related to the apparent problem, the latest kernel in __linux-next__ or __net-next__ trees of the linux kernel (which will become part of the next upstream linux kernel release).

 Taking _RHEL_ as reference: